webpack-contrib/coffee-loader/README.md

 pnpm add -D coffeescript coffee-loader
 ```

-Then add the plugin to your `webpack` config.
+Then add the loader to your `webpack.config.js`.
 For example:

 **file.coffee**